Board of Directors

 receipt of your report and route it to the appropriate professionals to comprehensively review and resolve the

 issue.
-For example, depending on the nature of a complaint, it may be addressed by Human Resources, the Chief
+For example, depending on the nature of a complaint, it may be addressed by Human Resources, the legal

-Ethics & Compliance Officer, or other seasoned professionals.
-Concerns received via the Ethics and Compliance
+compliance team, or other seasoned professionals.
+Concerns received via the Ethics and Compliance Hotline that

-Hotline that relate to Elastic's accounting, internal controls or auditing matters will be referred to the
+relate to Elastic's accounting, internal controls or auditing matters will be referred to the Chairperson of the

-Chairperson of the Audit Committee and the General Counsel (or to persons appointed by them, as appropriate);
+Audit Committee and the Chief Legal Officer (or to persons appointed by them, as appropriate);

 And remember, you have Elastic's unwavering commitment to protect all who have in good faith reported a complaint, or